pksuperduper/First/README.md

-# Mad Libs Fun for Thanksgiving
+# Mad Libs Fun

-A simple Mad Libs that I coded on Thanksgiving Day to learn how HTML, Javascript, and CSS work.
+A simple Mad Libs that I coded to learn how HTML, Javascript, and CSS work.